PrathameshPC77/jwt_authentication/README.md

 ## Overview

 This project demonstrates the implementation of JSON Web Token (JWT) based authentication in a Django application.
-It provides secure login, registration, and token-based authentication mechanisms, ensuring that only authorized users can access protected resources.
+It provides secure login, registration, password reset via email, and token-based authentication mechanisms, ensuring that only authorized users can access protected resources.

 ## Features

 - **User Registration**: Allows users to create an account.
 - **User Login**: Generates a JWT token upon successful login.
+- **Password Reset via Email**: Allows users to reset their password using an email link.
 - **Token Authentication**: Protects API endpoints using JWT tokens.
 - **Token Refresh**: Provides a mechanism to refresh JWT tokens.
 - **Protected Routes**: Access control for specific API endpoints using token authentication.